tu-delft-library/il-master-thesis-guide/book/4b-summarise.md

 ````{tab-set}
 ```{tab-item} Mindmaps
 Making a mindmap can be helpful to summarize selected articles for your research.
 If you make a proper mindmap you are able to recall the contents of the articles you read before.
 It takes a few steps to build a mindmap.

-Want to learn more about how to create a mindmap?
-Have a look at the following <a href=https://www.tudelft.nl/tulib/managing-your-information/reading-for-research#c1036587 target=_blank>TUlib page</a>
+1. Read the articles closely.
+Underline important sentences and put circles around keywords.
+2. Determine the structure of the articles: are there chapters and paragraphs?
+When an article is well-structured, you can use the structure for setting up the branches of the mind map.
+3. Take a sheet of paper and start with putting the topic of your research in the centre of the sheet.
+4. Branching: start by drawing the main branches and branch them further.
+For the main branches use the chapters (topics) of the articles.
+For secondary branches use the paragraphs (sub-topics).
+Develop the secondary branches further by adding even smaller branches.
+These branches contain details and examples.
+While branching remember that it is important to use keywords instead of sentences.
+The keywords in the main branches are usually more abstract and can be common to several articles.
+In the secondary branches the keywords are more concrete and can differ from one article to another and complete each other.
+But put in everything that you have underlined while reading the articles.
+5. Work with a few different coloured pens to give each branch its own colour.
+This way you associate the branch with the colour and remember the information more easily.
+Use visual elements like drawings or symbols to replace text.
+Use arrows to connect different sub-topics with each other.
+Frames or clouds can quickly show what’s important.
+6. It is important to get a complete picture of the essence of your research topic.
+Ask yourself a few questions: does the mind map gives a complete overview?
+Do the keywords make sense?
+Make some changes if necessary.
+7. If you want to find out you made a clear mind map,  look at it at a later time and see how much of the articles you can recall.
+If you do not remember that much, maybe you didn’t use the right keywords or some connections are missing.
+Try to find out what went wrong, so you won’t make the same mistakes again next time you make a mind map.

+see also: <a href="https://www.youtube.com/watch?v=u5Y4pIsXTV0" target=_blank>How to Mind Map with Tony Buzan</a>

 ```

 ```{tab-item} Literature Matrix